acilim/StackExchangePredicativeModel/readme.md

 4. Applying machine learning techniques for classification
 =======================

 The dataset was first loaded from the .arff file, and since it contained numeric attributes it needed to be discretized.
 This was done using the weka [Discretize](http://weka.sourceforge.net/doc.dev/weka/filters/supervised/attribute/Discretize.html) filter.
-After that the FilteredClassifier was build with Discretize filter and the classifier.
+After that the FilteredClassifier was built with Discretize filter and one of the classifiers classifier.
 Three classifiers were used for classification:

 * [NaiveBayes](http://weka.sourceforge.net/doc.dev/weka/classifiers/bayes/NaiveBayes.html)
 * [Support Vector Machines](http://weka.sourceforge.net/doc.dev/weka/classifiers/functions/SMO.html)